yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 into the intent of contracts, in the case of typos or mistakes -- code doesn't need to be any different.
 Ethereum lets us write contracts in Solidity, to be interpreted by a virtual machine, rather by an army of expensive lawyers.
 Allowing for deliberated roll-backs does not take that value away.
+I think it would strengthen the Ethereum community.

 Finally, it could be argued that the original premise of _unstoppable code_ is [not